StephanieRuthJones/jest-testing-qa/README.md

 5. Create `divide function` in `math.js` file
 6. Export all functions from file
 7. Run `npm test` - What happens?
 Why?

+### Part II

+1. Create `math.test.js` (one way to add a test file).
+What is another way you could add tests to this project?
+2. Import functions we want to test to test file
+3. Run `npm test` - What happens?
+Why?
+4. Create tests for each of the functions in `math.js`

+Question: What is the difference between expect vs. assert in Jest?

+Question: What is the difference between the test method vs. the it method in Jest?
+Why might you use the it method?